centrahq/api-documentation/source/reference/stable/order-api/create-return.md

           :required: false

      - Insert returned items into stock.
 If not provided ``Default stock action on return`` setting on the store will be used.

+   * - ``handlingCost``

+       .. type:: float | boolean
+          :required: false

+     - Handling cost.
+If the handling cost of the order should be included in the return or not.
+Supports either a value, or a boolean to specify it it should be included.

+   * - ``shippingCost``

+       .. type:: float | boolean
+          :required: false

+     - Shipping cost.
+If set to true the complete shipping cost will be included in the return.

+   * - ``returnCost``

+       .. type:: float
+          :required: false

+     - Return cost.
+If the return itself should have a cost to it.
+Providing a value here will deduct the amount of money to refund.

+   * - ``voucherValue``

+       .. type:: float | boolean
+          :required: false

+     - Voucher value, should always be positive value.
+If set true will be applied voucher from order.

    * - ``comment``

        .. type:: string